 - 1. First the Iterator corresponding to the center grid point of the stencil is incremented using the increment method described in the previous section.
 This center Iterator dictates the movement of the entire stencil. - 2.
 Next the remaining Iterators, corresponding to non-center stencil grid points, are incremented until they point to the correct stencil grid point.
-A non-center stencil grid point may not exist in the tubular grid.
+This is done using the incrementUntil method which is described in detail in Appendix C. A non-center stencil grid point may not exist in the tubular grid.
 If this is the case, access to that particular stencil grid point returns $-\gamma$ if the grid point lies in Ω^- and γ otherwise.